me

 Welcome!

 I am an Assistant Professor at the IMDEA Software Institute.
-Previously, I was a Research Associate in the Automated Verification Group of the University of Oxford.
-I hold a PhD degree from ENS Paris-Saclay, where I was a student of Stéphane Demri and Étienne Lozes in the Laboratoire Spécification et Vérification.
+Prior to joining IMDEA, I was a Research Associate in the Automated Verification Group of the University of Oxford.
+I hold a PhD degree in Computer Science from École Normale Supérieure Paris-Saclay, where I was a student of Stéphane Demri and Étienne Lozes in the Laboratoire Spécification et Vérification.
+My research is currently funded by the Madrid Regional Government, under the César Nombela grant 2023-T1/COM-29001.

 Below, you will find a summary of current and past projects.
 All my papers are available here.